Workiva/go-datastructures/README.md

 but insertions are O(log n).
 There are some useful functions on the BitArray interface to detect intersection between two bitarrays.

+#### Bitmap

+an extremely quick way of representing bitarrays of length 32 or 64 within a uint32 and uint64 respectively.
+This method provides bit switching and popcount operations of O(1).

 #### Futures

 A helpful tool to send a "broadcast" message to listeners.
 Channels have the